China Airlines offers strong value-for-money options in all classes.

 Here’s what we know about China Airlines based on a recent experience by one of our team:

-China Airlines offers Business, Premium Economy, and Economy class on their Trans-Pacific routes from North America to Taiwan.
-Flying out of Canada, they offer daily departures from Vancouver to Taipei and connections into a huge number of destinations throughout Asia.
+China Airlines offers Business, Premium Economy, and Economy class on their routes from the UK to Taiwan.
+Flying out of London, they offer daily departures to Taipei and connections to a large number of destinations throughout Asia.

-For the long-haul flight across the Pacific, China Airlines operates the Airbus A350.
-Flights leave early in the morning (scheduled departure time is after 1am) so you’ll need to arrive at the airport around 11pm the night prior.
-However, what that means is that you technically only lose one day as you cross the international date line.
-For example, if you depart Sunday morning, you’ll arrive in Taipei on Monday morning.
+For the long-haul flight, China Airlines operates the Airbus A350.
+Flights leave late in the evening (scheduled departure time 10:00pm).
+You'll only lose one day as you cross the international date line, so as an example, if you depart Sunday evening, you’ll arrive in Taipei on Monday evening.
 Sweet!

 What can you expect flying in Business Class?

-On top of the comfortable seat, when your team is sitting in Business Class, they’ll experience the excellent and friendly Taiwanese service, delicious meals and snacks (so many snacks!!), free Wi-Fi (even across the Pacific and East China Sea!), a vast range of drink options, a North Face amenity kit (with Norwegian skincare products), lounge access throughout, priority boarding, and priority security.
+On top of the comfortable seat, when your team is sitting in Business Class, they’ll experience the excellent and friendly Taiwanese service, delicious meals and snacks (so many snacks!!), free Wi-Fi, a vast range of drink options, an amenity kit (with Norwegian skincare products), lounge access throughout, priority boarding, and priority security.
+If you're a first time business traveller, check out our 10 essential tips to help you make the most of your trip.

 What is the Premium Economy Class experience like?